jdreyespaez/prueba-frontend-belatrix/README.md

-# Prueba de Frontend
+# Test for Frontend
-Prueba de Frontend para Belatrix.
+Test for Belatrix.